sckv/typed-bus/README.md

 - Easy interface for the definition of the transports
 - Tracks all events records (business operations chain)
 - A shared bus for all the transports
-- Can exclude the transports which the consumer should not be listening to
+- You can set what transport the consumer should be listening to (`listenTo`)
-- Can exclude the transports where the event is going to be published to
+- You can explicitly where the event is going to be published to (`onlySendTo`: [what transport])

 Soon:

 - You can provide a source connector where all the orphan events can be dumped (e.g. NoSQL storage as Mongo)
 - You can provide a source connector where all the consumed events can be dumped
 - Handy Context API to tie the event with the business operation & aggregate mutation